-In early March 2021, a series of videos went viral on TikTok and Twitter, purporting to show famous actor Tom Cruise golfing, doing magic tricks, and sucking a lollipop.
+In early March 2021, videos went viral on TikTok and Twitter, purporting to show famous actor Tom Cruise golfing, doing magic tricks, and sucking a lollipop.

-In reality, these videos were created by VFX artist Chris Ume to try and raise awareness about the advanced nature of modern deepfake technology.
+In reality, these videos were created by VFX artist Chris Ume to try and raise awareness about the progressive nature of modern deepfake technology.

-Ume created some quite sophisticated videos but claimed most people didn’t fall for the trick.
-These productions’ real aim was to show what can be achieved with the right knowledge and software, even by a person working alone.
+Ume created sophisticated videos but claimed most people didn’t fall for the trick.
+These productions aim to show what can be achieved with the proper knowledge and software, even by someone working alone.

-The intention behind this particular use of deepfakes was artistic in nature.
-However, Dali Lives is a good example of how sophisticated deepfake technology has become.
-Fake versions of Dali were featured all over the museum, giving visitors an insight into the artist’s life and works, and each of these installations was incredibly life-like.
+The intention behind this particular use of deepfakes was artistic.
+However, Dali Lives is an excellent example of how sophisticated deepfake technology has become.
+Fake versions of Dali were featured all over the museum, giving visitors an insight into the artist’s life and works, and each of these installations was incredibly lifelike.

 What Can You Do About Deepfakes?

-The true nature of deepfakes can be quite overwhelming.
-With enough time and effort, deepfakes can already fool a lot of people.
-As time goes by, the technology behind these videos will only get better and more realistic.
+The true nature of deepfakes can be pretty overwhelming.
+With enough time and effort, deepfakes can already fool many people.
+The technology behind these videos will only get better and more realistic as time passes.

 While some scientists are developing software to identify deepfakes, it’s incredibly possible for deepfakes to advance beyond those technologies.
 This could end up creating a fake video arms race.
 The best thing you can do is constantly question the veracity and sources behind the information you’re being fed online.

-When you see a video online, you should ensure that it is coming from a trustworthy source.
+When you see a video online, you should ensure it comes from a trustworthy source.
 You should also try to be aware of the intention behind a video and ensure that you’re checking with fact-checking organizations if you have any reason to suspect that a video might have been faked.